 Scientists are calling for a transformation of academic and research culture [2-4].
-However, demanding systems change will not suffice we need to start changing ourselves first.
-The transformation from competition to collaboration occurs when "bottomup" individual and group-level change meets "top-down" organizational and systemic change [5-6].
+However, demanding systems change will not suffice - we need to start changing ourselves first.
+Transformation occurs when "bottom-up" individual and group-level change meets "top-down" organizational and systemic change.
+[5-6]